MapleAlt/Javascript-Search-/README.md

 We are not responsible if you get in trouble.
 Enjoy!

-It is not out right now but if you want it try the beta
+It is not out right now but if you want it try the beta!